prantlf/build-number-generator/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using Grunt.
+Lint and test your code using `npm test`.

 ## Release History